 Math C (wiskunde C) at VWO level or equivalent is assumed.
 This course is only available for BA linguistics students.

 In this course students will get familiar with basic concepts in methodology and statistics necessary to conduct research in (experimental) linguistics such as the empirical cycle, variables, measurement level, reliability and validity, sampling, the normal distribution, central tendency and variability, distributions, association and causation, experimental design, the null hypothesis significance testing process, limitations of null hypothesis testing, effect size, confidence intervals, statistical power, questionable research practices and principles of Open Science.
-The course focuses on correct application of statistical theory and correct interpretation of statistical results in order to answer research questions in linguistics, not on mathematics.

 The course consists of obligatory lectures and workgroups.